Exotic particles below the TeV from low scale flavour theories: Introduction

-Fermion masses are protected by chiral symmetries, and suppressed by broken chiral symmetries.
-Theories based on flavour symmetries are characterized by a cutoff scale $\Lambda$ and the scales where the flavour symmetries are broken down, $\epsilon \Lambda ,\, \epsilon ' \Lambda, \, \ldots$.
-In the spirit of the Frogatt-Nielsen (FN) idea \cite{Froggatt:1978nt,BWett}, non-abelian flavour symmetries more naturally explain empirical relations between masses and mixings\footnote{There is a large variety of those models in the literature; we can only quote a small part here\cite{bere1, PT,BHRR,Barbieri:1998em, Barbieri:1998qs,ZBAR, KR, Ross:2004qn,Masina:2006pe,Berezhiani:2005tp,Varzielas:2006fc,Antusch:2008jf}.
+Effective theories based on flavour symmetries are characterized by a cutoff scale $\Lambda$ and the scales where the flavour symmetries are broken down, $\epsilon \Lambda ,\, \epsilon ' \Lambda, \, \ldots$.
+In the spirit of the Frogatt-Nielsen (FN) idea \cite{Froggatt:1978nt,BWett}, non-abelian flavour symmetries more naturally explain empirical relations between masses and mixings\footnote{There is a large variety of those models in the literature; we can only quote a small part here\cite{bere1, PT,BHRR,Barbieri:1998em, Barbieri:1998qs,ZBAR, KR, Ross:2004qn,Masina:2006pe,Berezhiani:2005tp, Varzielas:2006fc,Antusch:2008jf}.
 They are not all consistent with the present data on fermion masses and mixings\cite{Masina:2006ad}}, while abelian symmetries are suitable to deal with hierarchies.
 Here we consider gauged continuous symmetries - in particular to avoid Nambu Goldstone bosons - but also discrete symmetries that can result from symmetry breaking of the continuous flavour symmetry.

-The textures in the quark and lepton (including neutrino) couplings to the Higgses are controlled by the dimensionless parameters $\epsilon , \, \epsilon ' , \, \ldots$, while the higgsino mass, or $\mu$-term, and the effective neutrino masses also depend on the cutoff $\Lambda$.
-The soft masses depend on the supersymmetry breaking mechanism and mediation; we implicitly assume that they satisfy the experimental bounds and do not address the issue in this paper\footnote{In some cases, the squark and slepton mass differences could provide tests for the flavour model (see, \textit{e.g.}, \cite{Dudas:1995eq} but since they are already tightly constrained by FCNC experiments, they would be difficult to measure.}.
-Baryon and lepton number violations can be alleviated by continuous or discrete symmetries, and large $\Lambda$ for higher dimension terms.
-Some dangerous operators can be eliminated by exact discrete symmetries like matter parity\cite{Bento:1987mu}, baryon triality \cite{Ibanez:1991hv,Ibanez:1991pr} or proton hexality \cite{Dreiner:2005rd}, that survive as relics of the flavour symmetry breaking.

-In general, $R$-parity preserving, flavour violating, non-renormalisable operators like ${U}Q{D}Q$ or ${U}Q{L}E$ are not all suppressed by the symmetries alone to the level imposed by experiments.
-This puts a - not so low - lower limit on the cutoff $\Lambda$, somewhat above those directly obtained through generic SM effective operators.
-Thus, the action of the flavour symmetry on higgsinos must be such that the $\mu$-term is reduced by the FN mechanism to the effective supersymmetry breaking scale $O(\mathrm{TeV} )$.
-We follow here another path to fix $\Lambda$, based on anomaly cancellation, and check its consistency with FCNC/CP experimental tests, as discussed later on.